 In a Chapter 13 bankruptcy proceeding, a debtor typically proposes paying their creditors a portion of their income over a three- to five-year.
 Filing Chapter 13 bankruptcy may allow you to avoid home foreclosure, make up auto or mortgage payments that were missed, prevent the accrual of interest and pay your back taxes all while maintaining your property and assets.
 If you don’t miss any payments, any dischargeable debt remaining at the end of the agreed repayment period will be released.
 In essence, Chapter 13 is a repayment debt plan instead of a liquidation debt plan — and sometimes it’s the best option for those who want to hold onto their property.

-At the Law Office of Deborah N. Arthur, our attorneys have 40-plus years of combined experience to evaluate your situation, and help you determine the best course of action to protect your property and negotiate a manageable repayment plan to help satisfy your debtors.
-Our office has been serving Annandale and Northern Virginia since 1982 — we strive to make you comfortable with the bankruptcy process so you can make informed decisions before proceeding.
+At the Law Office of Rebecca L. Evans, our attorneys have 40-plus years of combined experience to evaluate your situation, and help you determine the best course of action to protect your property and negotiate a manageable repayment plan to help satisfy your debtors.
+Our office has been serving Springfield and Northern Virginia since 1982 — we strive to make you comfortable with the bankruptcy process so you can make informed decisions before proceeding.

 What Is The Virginia Bankruptcy Means Test?